 Journal of the American Oriental Society, Vol. 136, No. 3 (July-September 2016)

 Table of contents

-All those interested in Sufism, Islamic Studies, Arabic Studies, and intellectual and social history.
+All those interested in Sufism (Islamic Mysticism), Islamic Studies, Mysticism in general and Arabists.